 5.2.1 The City shall have the right to submit any dispute regarding the interpretation of or violation of this Agreement to the Executive Officers of the Union.
-Failing a satisfactory settlement within five (5) days of the submission, the City shall have the right, upon giving five (5) days notice in writing to the Union, to refer the dispute to a Board of Arbitration constituted in accordance with this Article.
+Failing a satisfactory settlement within five (5) days of the submission, the City shall have the right, upon giving five (5) days notice in writing to the Union, to refer the dispute to an Arbitrator in accordance with this Article.